cwt/Grok3API/README.md

 If something’s unclear, feel free to raise an issue — we’ll figure it out together! 🌟

-## 📄 License

-The project is distributed under the **MIT License**.
-Details are in the [LICENSE](LICENSE) file.

----

 ## Disclaimer
-### Introduction
-Grok3API is a third-party client for interacting with Grok.

-Grok3API is not affiliated with xAI or the developers of Grok.
-It is an independent project created by a third party and is not supported, sponsored, or endorsed by xAI.
-Any issues related to the Grok API should be addressed directly with xAI.
+Grok3API has no affiliation with xAI or the Grok developers.
+It is an independent project created by a third party and is not supported, sponsored or endorsed by xAI.
+Any issues with Grok should be addressed directly to xAI.

-### Responsibility and Warranties
-The software is provided "as is," without any warranties, including fitness for a particular purpose or absence of errors.
-The creator of Grok3API is not liable for any damages or losses arising from the use of the client.
-You use it at your own risk.

-### Legal Compliance
 You are responsible for ensuring that your use of Grok3API complies with all applicable laws and regulations.
-The creator does not endorse illegal use.
+The developer does not encourage illegal use.